LLM-based Agents Suffer from Hallucinations: A Survey of Taxonomy, Methods, and Directions: Formal Definition of LLM-based Agents

-Different from the single-agent setting, each LLM-based agent in the MAS must communicate with other agents to accomplish goals.
+Different from the single-agent setting, in the LLM-based MAS, each agent must communicate with other agents to accomplish goals.
 To model these processes, a communication structure $G_t$ is introduced among $N$ agents.
 Furthermore, $G_t$ would evolve with time to align with the dynamic adjustments of MAS.
-Therefore, compared with Section~\ref{single_agent_loop}, the loop of LLM-based MAS includes two additional procedures: \textbf{Broadcasting} and \textbf{Structure Evolution}.
+Therefore, compared with the above loop, the loop of LLM-based MAS is given as ``Reasoning--Execution--\textbf{Broadcasting}--Feedback--Environment Transition--Perception--Memorization--Belief Update--\textbf{Structure Evolution}".
+This loop includes two additional procedures: Broadcasting and Structure Evolution.
+Broadcasting means that the agent broadcasts its message to neighboring nodes according to its plan, while structure evolution indicates that the communication structure $G_t$ can be updated in each iteration.
+The complete description of the loop of MAS is given in Appendix A.